LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_htc.md

 ```
 fastboot devices
 ```
+  If you don't get any output or an error:
+   * on Windows: make sure the device appears in the device manager without a triangle.
+Try other drivers until the command above works!
-    {% include alerts/tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
+   * on Linux or macOS: If you see `no permissions fastboot` try running `fastboot` as root.
+When the output is empty, check your USB cable and port!
 5. Now type the following command to obtain your bootloader unlock token:
 ```
 fastboot oem get_identifier_token